Larry and Carole

 * * * * * * * * * * * *

-As experienced and enthusiastic dealers of Singer Featherweight sewing machines we are always interested in helping you sell your Featherweight machines through the Consignment Program we offer for more than you could realize in most other situations.
+As experienced and enthusiastic dealers of Singer Featherweight sewing machines we are always interested in buying or helping you sell your Singer Featherweight machines through the Consignment Program we offer, typically for more than you would realize from selling in other venues.

 * * * * * * * * * * * *

-To see other examples of Singer Featherweights and other antique sewing machines, including toy sewing machines, that we have available for sale, please go to our sister site at www.Patented-Antiques.com.
+To see Singer Featherweights and other antique sewing machines that we currently have available for sale, please go to our sister site at www.Patented-Antiques.com